 While at the beginning of the year, the kids tended to gravitate towards other kids of their same or similar culture, within a few weeks that hesitancy to branch out had disappeared.
 Even language barriers couldn’t keep these kids from making friends with each other.
 Lexie’s best friends now are from Italy, Japan, Spain, Finland, Australia, and Great Britain.
 This was exactly what we were hoping for.
 It’s a beautiful thing when people realize how similar they are, regardless of nationality.

-Other things I love about the IB program – the topics they cover in classes and the extra effort made to provide a well-rounded school experience.
+Other things I love about the IB MYP program – the topics they cover in classes and the extra effort made to provide a well-rounded school experience.
 In her humanities classes, Lexie is learning about current events and how to form her own opinion about them.
 In both of her English classes, she’s reading and reporting on truly great pieces of literature.
 Her science class is hands-on versus based on book learning.
 It’s everything I wish my own education pre-university had been.
 And then there’s the extra classes they add in to help kids develop their interests and hobbies – drama, textiles, wood-working, swimming, and cooking to name a few.
 As they get older, they’ll have more choices and be able to choose which to take, but for now they get a little bit of each.

 Even though her school is quite small, the list of optional extracurricular activities is extensive.
-Each term (there are three) the kids have a choice of over 20 activities they can be involved in, ranging from things like traditional sports to meditation.
+Each term (there are three) the kids have a choice of over 20 activities they can be involved in, ranging from things like sports to meditation.
 Of course, considering the amount of after-school work they bring home, it’s very important to be selective.
 Lexie chose one activity each term – running club, creative writing, and an additional drama class, and really threw herself into each one.
 I got to see her really blossom this year as she competed in her first cross country race, her first swim meet, and played Violet Beauregarde in Charlie And The Chocolate Factory.
 I seriously could not be more proud of my little girl who is learning to confidently come out of her shell.

 Speaking of confidence, both Lexie and I made big steps early on in the school year.
-One thing the international school does is plan a week-long trip during the first month of school so the kids can spend lots of time with each other and learn to work together.
+One thing our IB school does is plan a week-long trip during the first month of school so the kids can spend lots of time with each other and learn to work together.
 We were both feeling hesitant about the trip, but when she got back, I saw the change in her immediately.
 She was older somehow, and certainly more sure of herself at school.
 Although I initially balked at the idea of almost a week apart from my little girl, I get its purpose now.
 Kudos to the school for taking us both out of our comfort zone long enough for us to realize we can survive without each other for five days.

 This school, and probably most schools geared towards expats, is truly about building a community.
 Festivals are thrown to entice parents to come meet each other.
 (Everyone knows the best way to bring people together is to offer them food!)
 Events are organized throughout the year for charities.
 Discos and other parties are held to get the kids socializing outside of school.
 Everyone pitches in.
 For a lot of kids, and their parents, too, this school is the best or only avenue they have for making friends during their expat contracts, so it’s a wonderful thing that the school is so invested in making sure everyone feels included.